hpc/charliecloud/doc/tutorial.rst

 -------------------------------------------

-Charliecloud images in builder storage are just directories and can be exported as squash or tar archives via :code:`ch-convert`.
+Charliecloud images in builder storage are just directories and can be exported as SquashFS filesystems or tar archives via :code:`ch-convert`.

 SquashFS:
 ::